 Compared to the first example sentences, how do these make you feel?
 The kind words from before might have made you smile.
-Now, however, the image that appears in your head portrays each situation in a negative light.
+Now, the images that likely appear in your head portray each situation in a more negative light.

-A change of just one word in a sentence can change the whole meaning and make you feel bad about a situation.
-If reading examples of emotionally happy or sad people changes your emotions, just imagine how your bad and good words can affect others.
+As you can see, changing just one word in a sentence can alter the entire meaning of a sentence and make you feel a completely different way.
+If simply reading examples talking positively or negatively about hypothetical people can change the way you feel, just imagine how your amiable or unpleasant words can affect others in real life.

 - You’re a narrow-minded team captain.